Maseno-Debate/MasenoLawtomator/README.md

 # 📘 **MasenoLawtomator**

-*A starter collection of VBA macros for Maseno University LLB w IT students.*
+*A starter collection of VBA macros for Maseno University LLB w/ IT students.*

 ---

 ## 🎓 **Overview**

-**MasenoLawtomator** is a lightweight legal automation toolkit designed to help **Maseno University Law students** draft faster and produce cleaner, properly formatted documents.
+**MasenoLawtomator** is a lightweight legal-automation toolkit designed for **Maseno University Law students**, focusing on faster drafting and cleaner formatting.

-This initial version focuses on **Microsoft Word VBA macros**, allowing students to automatically formattheir documents.

-The goal: make legal drafting easier, without needing to know Git or advanced programming.
+This first version provides **Microsoft Word VBA macros** that automate formatting tasks and reduce repetitive work—no Git or programming knowledge needed.

 ---